hashgraph/hedera-block-node/tools/README.md

 uses [picocli](https://picocli.info) to provide a command line interface which makes it easy to extend and add new subcommands or options.

+## Running from command line

+Refer to the [Quickstart](docs/quickstart.md) for a quick guide on how to run the tools CLI.

 ## Subcommands

 The following subcommands are available:
 - `json` - Converts a binary block stream to JSON
 - `info` - Prints info for block files
+- `record2block` - Converts a historical record stream files into blocks
+- `fetchRecordsCsv` - Download mirror node record table CSV dump from GCP bucket
+- `extractBlockTimes` - Extract block times from mirror node records csv file
+- `validateBlockTimes` - Validates a block times file

 ### The `json` Subcommand